 Kolmo

-Simple Python tools for energy market statistics, curves, spreads, risk, and project economics.
+Open-source Python tools for oil and gas market statistics, forward curves, spreads, risk, units, and project economics.
 Bring your own data; Kolmo gives you small functions you can compose.

 Overview